 - La Cantina de San Angel – Skip the tacos here and go for the pollo cascabel instead which has grilled chicken, Mexican rice, corn, and pickled onions.

-- Tangierine Café – The Mediterranean diet is one of the healthiest in the world and here you can get shawarma, Kefta or kebabs served with healthy sides like couscous, hummus, tabbouleh, and marinated olives.
+- Tangierine Café – The Mediterranean diet is one of the healthiest in the world and here you can find varied menus with some offerings including shawarma, Kefta or kebabs served with healthy sides like couscous, hummus, tabbouleh, and marinated olives.